mohammadne/laboratory/operator-sdk/podset-operator/README.md

 # podset operator

-podset operator is an operator to demystify the kubernetes operators and to get an overview of the operators developed by `operator framework`.
+podset operator is a golang operator to demystify the kubernetes operators and to get an overview of the operators developed by `operator framework`.

 ## Description